 What are the different types of magic? (pt 2)

 Yesterday I talked about the big three overarching types of magic in terms of the size of the performance.
-Magic is also broken into seven other types of categories which are based around what the magic effect’s presentation is and what the magician has actually done.
+Magic is also broken into seven other kinds of categories which are based around what the magic effect’s presentation is and what the magician has done.
 In no particular order, they are as follows:

 - Mind Reading

-If you ever want to be a performer, there is a good reason for taking the time to truly appreciate and understand their differences.
+If you ever want to be a performer, there is a good reason for taking the time to appreciate and understand their differences.
 Let me explain why I say this.

 To combat this, you have to bring variety into your routine, alternate between types, keeping your audience guessing.
 Next time you watch a great magician at work, keep this list of effects in mind, see if you can pick out which they are doing at any given moment and how they move from one type into another.
 I would recommend you try this at first with a stage magician, as they will often use one or two at a time on a large scale, giving you more time to appreciate which they are doing.
-A close up magician on the other hand will often jump very quickly from one to another without warning and use a string of them in rapid succession.
+A close up magician, on the other hand, will often jump very quickly from one to another without warning and use a string of them in rapid succession.
 That isn’t to say a stage magician won’t do the same, but they will be limited by the stage and the size of their act.

-Earlier I mentioned that one of the seven types is unique, and that one is “mind reading”.
-Mind reading is unlike the others, because as well as being a type of magic, it is also an entirely separate type of magic in its own right.
-Many magicians who perform mind reading, tend to focus solely on mind reading and make it part of their entire act, persona, style and even go so far as to call themselves mentalists.
+Earlier I mentioned that one of the seven types is unique, and that one is “mind-reading”.
+Mind reading is unlike the others because as well as being a type of magic; it is also an entirely separate type of magic in its own right.
+Many magicians who perform mind reading, tend to focus solely on mind-reading and make it part of their entire act, persona, style and even go so far as to call themselves mentalists.